George Mantello: Second World War

 Mantello became a textiles manufacturer in Bucharest, where he met Salvadoran consul Colonel José Arturo Castellanos in the 1930s.
 After escaping to Switzerland from Romania, he went to work for Castellanos at the Salvadoran consulate in Geneva as First Secretary.
 He and Colonel Castellanos issued a large number of Salvadoran certificates which were smuggled into Nazi occupied territories and saved many Jews.

 In 1944 he became involved in the effort to halt the deportation of Hungarian Jews to Auschwitz.
 Mantello sent his friend, a diplomat from Romania, Florian Manoliu, to Hungary, in order to find out what was happening there.
-Manoliu went to Budapest, obtained reports from Swiss vice-Consul Carl Lutz on 19 June 1944, and immediately returned with the reports to Geneva.
+Manoliu went to Budapest, obtained reports from Hungarian Orthodox Jew Moshe Krausz with the help of Swiss vice-Consul Carl Lutz on 19 June 1944, and immediately returned with the reports to Geneva.
 One of the reports was probably Rabbi Chaim Michael Dov Weissmandl's abridged 5-page version of the full 33-page Auschwitz Protocols: both the Vrba–Wetzler report and Rosin-Mordowicz report.
 The reports described in detail the operations of the Auschwitz-Birkenau death camp.

 The second report was a 6-page Hungarian release that detailed the ghettoization and deportation, town by town, of the 435,000 Hungarian Jews, updated to 19 June 1944, to Auschwitz.